SC-0001/Qudit-Clifford-Synthesis/README.md

 ### Tuning Hyperparameters

 To find the optimal hyperparameters for training, run the tuning script from the `examples` directory.
-By default, training logs, best models, and the optimization result is stored in `./Training_Data/3Lv_3L_Hyp`.
+By default, training logs, best models, and the optimization result are stored in `./Training_Data/3Lv_3L_Hyp`.

 ```bash
 python examples/TuneHyp.py